Minors and the legality of cannabis: In the United States

-In the United States, marijuana is illegal under the federal Controlled Substances Act, but most states have legalized some form of medical marijuana, and a smaller but growing number of states have legalized marijuana for recreational use by adults, with the exception of individuals under 21 or 18 depending on their given state they live in.
+In the United States, marijuana is illegal under the federal Controlled Substances Act, but most states have legalized some form of medical marijuana, and a smaller but growing number of states have legalized marijuana for recreational use by adults, with the exception of individuals under the age of 21.
 However, "it is currently illegal in all 50 states for minors to use marijuana recreationally."
 In some states (such as Illinois, Pennsylvania, and Connecticut) minors may use certain forms of marijuana for medical use if certain specific conditions are met.

+Germany

+In 2024, Germany legalised cannabis for adults (those aged 18-years-old and over) via the Cannabis Act.
+Those 18 to 20 years old in Germany are allowed to buy up to 30 grams of cannabis per month, whereas those aged 21 and over in Germany can buy up to 50 grams of cannabis per month.

+The consumption of cannabis in Germany is prohibited within 100m of schools, kindergartens, playgrounds, sports facilities, and pedestrian zones in city centres between 07:00 and 20:00.

+South Africa

+In 2024, South Africa legalised cannabis for adults (people aged 18-years-old and above).

 Uruguay

 Legality

 Uruguay legalized cannabis in 2014.
 Uruguay is the first nation in the world to regulate all aspects of the cannabis market (production, sales, and consumption) for those that are at least 18 years old.
 The reason for its proposed legalization was to get rid of the organized crime and violence that came along with the illegal drug industry.
 Their efforts to legalize the drug were not done because of social pressure, but more so out of the efforts to protect society from the dangers that are produced from an illegal market.
 Uruguay’s government wanted to seize the market from criminals, not encourage individuals to smoke cannabis.
 The law that was put into place states that an individual can have up to six plants at their home, cannabis will be sold over the counter, buyers must sign up for a registry that permits the purchase of cannabis, and there is a 40-gram cap per month.